Discussing the International Photography Awards

 Fairness

 Then there’s the professional vs non-professional split.
-Honestly, it feels outdated.
+Honestly, this feels outdated.
 Great photography is great photography.
 Why draw artificial lines based on someone’s job title?
 In my opinion, as a "non-professional" - I want to be judged beside "professionals" because I aim for my work to be of the highest quality.

 And finally: there’s no cap on the number of entries.
 Those with deeper pockets can submit dozens or even hundreds of images, effectively increasing their chances.
-That doesn’t feel fair.

 The following wording is used to describe the judging on the IPA website: